- General information on each dance

-Click on the name of each dance to download a music sample of that particular dance!!
+Click on the name of each dance to listen to a sample of that particular dance!!

 The American Smooth and International Standard dances could be considered "classic dances".
 Both American Smooth and International Standard include Waltz, Tango, Foxtrot, and Viennese Waltz.
 International Standard includes a fifth dance, Quickstep.
 All the dances are danced counterclockwise around the dance floor.
 American Smooth allows couples to break apart and do side-by-side or open choreography, whereas in International Standard the couple must remain in contact or closed dance position at all times.